 The nucleus is normally the most prominent organelle when a cell is viewed under a microscope, and it is unquestionably pre-eminent in terms of importance of function.

-Since the nucleus is within a structure that itself is protected from the external world by a cell membrane (and in the case of plants, a cell wall), specific threats to the nucleus should be minimal.
+Since the nucleus is within a structure that itself is protected from the external world by a cell membrane (and in the case of plants and some fungi, a cell wall), specific threats to the nucleus should be minimal.

 These pores actively control the transport of larger molecules, such as proteins, into and out of the nucleus proper.
 Smaller molecules, however, such as water, ions (e.g., calcium) and nucleic acids such as ribonucleic acid (RNA) and adenosine triphosphate (ATP, a source of energy), can pass freely back and forth through the pores.